-The program aims at monitoring the dynamics of the reef and its biodiversity in order to understand the causes of its degradation.
+The Program aims to monitor the dynamics of the reef and its biodiversity in order to understand the causes of its degradation.
 The collected data will also serve as a scientific base to propose and promote concrete conservation measures.
-One of the main objectives of the program is to offer a solid scientific support to the different local conservation and territorial management initiatives.
+One of the main objectives of the Reef Monitoring Program is to offer a solid scientific support to the different local conservation and territorial management initiatives.

 Takata´s Reef Monitoring Program is constantly looking for volunteers with different levels of knowledge and experience in marine biology.
 Our Research Center team can provide the necessary training to participate in our permanent reef sampling activities.